• Register Now for a Free Account!

 double occupancy

 Two people to a cabin.
-A cruise fare is typically based on double occupancy as a standard, and this is what you will see as an advertised price.
+A cruise fare is typically based on double occupancy as a standard.

 draft

-The depth of water needed to sail so that the ship doesn't touch the ocean floor (The draft is measured from the waterline to the lowest part of the ship, usually the keel).
+The depth of water needed to sail so that the ship doesn't touch the ocean floor.

 dress code